A2osX/A2osX/.Docs/LIBTCPIP.md

 CS: A = EC

 # Connect
-Iinitiate a connection on a socket
+Initiate a connection on a socket

 ## C
 `int connect(hFD fd, const struct sockaddr *addr);`